survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> There are shortcuts like *npm start* and *npm test*.
 You can run these directly without *npm run* although that will work too.
 For those in a hurry, you can use *npm t* to run your tests.

 T> It is possible to execute *npm run* anywhere within the project.
-It doesn’t have to be run in the project root to work. npm will figure out the project root for you.
+It doesn't have to be run in the project root to work. npm will figure out the project root for you.

 ## *html-webpack-plugin* Extensions

 [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) complement *html-webpack-plugin* and provide more powerful templates to use with it.

 There are also specific plugins that extend *html-webpack-plugin*'s functionality.
-I’ve listed examples of these below:
+I've listed examples of these below:

 * [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) is able to generate favicons.
 * [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.